pauljonescodes/Rutgers-University-Notes/Computer Science/Computer Architecture.md

 		$ ./calc + -d10 -d4 b
 		-b1110

-Note that the numbers in the first example are too large to fit in a 32-bit integer type in C; this is why the arbitrary size is emphasized above.
+**Note**: The numbers in the first example are too large to fit in a 32-bit integer type in C; this is why the arbitrary size is emphasized above.
 Using a 64-bit integer type is not the solution since the input integers can be arbitrarily large.
 Rather, you need to design data structures and algorithms that can handle arbitrarily large numbers.

-Assignment update: any decimal number that we ask you to handle—either an input decimal number or output in decimal format—will be less than a 32-bit integer.
+**Assignment update**: any decimal number that we ask you to handle—either an input decimal number or output in decimal format—will be less than a 32-bit integer.
 Important: You must write the base conversion code yourself.
 You may not use type-casting, libraries, or output formats in printf().
 You may use standard C arithmetic operations.
 You may use the C standard libraries for functionality not related to the conversion (e.g., string handling functions).

-Important: If calc detects an error in the inputs, it should print out an error message that starts with the string “ERROR”, followed by a string that gives an informative message about the error that it detected.
+**Important**: If calc detects an error in the inputs, it should print out an error message that starts with the string “ERROR”, followed by a string that gives an informative message about the error that it detected.

 ### Format Interpretation